-I read that software was essentially electrified instructions that could read electrified numbers and letters and electrically command simple or complex electrified arithmetic operations.
-(All of which was a considerable part of the soul of that little Texas Instrument calculator I used for my year at the instrument repair company, although I was unaware of this at the time.)
-I read that writing software was known as “programming,” and that programming was extremely detailed, precise and orderly, and commonly used in accounting and bookkeeping applications―in other words, I concluded, tailored for me.
+Well, I then read that software is essentially electrified instructions that can read electrified numbers and letters and electrically command simple or complex electrified arithmetic operations.
+(All of which was a considerable part of the soul of that little Texas Instrument calculator I used at the instrument repair company, although I was unaware of this at the time.)
+I read that writing software is known as “programming,” and that programming is extremely detailed, precise, and orderly, and commonly used in accounting and bookkeeping applications―in other words, I concluded, a glowing possibility for me.

-Beyond my academic studies of FIFO, LIFO, central processing units, stocks, bonds, and “machine language,” I tried to engage with anything and everything in the day-to-day world that dealt with computers, meanwhile occasionally wondering if I was doing all this in order to maintain an interest in something I feared was losing its original luster.
+Beyond my academic studies of FIFO, LIFO, central processing units, stocks, bonds, and “machine language,” I tried to engage with anything and everything in the day-to-day world that dealt with computers.
 I read Megatrends.
-I read Time magazine’s 1982 cover story on the computer, the magazine’s unprecedented “Machine of the Year.”
-One afternoon I sat with rapt attention through a speech by a guest of the college, the distinguished Grace Hopper, a United States Navy Rear Admiral, computer programmer since the 1940s, and pioneer in the development of COBOL, the first common programming language for business that I was at that very moment studying.
+I read Time magazine’s 1982 cover story about “the computer,” the magazine’s unprecedented “Machine of the Year.”
+One afternoon I sat with rapt attention through a speech by a guest of the college, the distinguished Grace Hopper, a United States Navy Rear Admiral, computer programmer since the 1940’s, and pioneer in the development of COBOL, the first common programming language for business that I was at that very moment studying.
 I slogged through Tracy Kidder’s Soul of the New Machine, a National Book Award winner about computer engineering.
-At the same time, I sought work, any kind of work, in the data processing field.
+At the same time, I sought any kind of work in the data processing field.